 As mummies and daddies, our kids are our precious little gems and we naturally want the best for them.
 How do we then choose the best dentist for them?

 First, ask your fellow mummies for recommendations, or do a quick Google to find good paediatric dentists in Singapore.
-Or you can also try out our free doctor recommendations to get in touch with a few good paediatric dentists.

 During the dental visit, try and see if the dentist is able to build a strong rapport with your child and whether your child is comfortable seeing him/her.
 Also, you as parents should feel comfortable discussing your concerns and asking for advice with the dentist.